cityofcapetown/ds_code_challenge/README.md

 We will only evaluate responses to this challenge from people who we have requested to complete it.
 Of course, you are welcome to attempt it for your own enjoyment.

+## Way of working and expected structure of submission

+Our primary programming languages are `python` and `R`.
+We will accept code that is packaged in `py`, `.ipynb`, `.R` and `.Rmd` files.
+Bash is also fine for glue.
+You may develop in any development environment you choose.

+Principles of reproducible analysis and code versioning are very important to our workflow.
+Structuring your repo to aid in reproducibility and readability is important - so follow common conventions with respect to directory structure and names.

+We expect to be able to clone your repo, immediately identify what script to execute from your README file, and execute it to completion with no human interaction.
+In order to ensure that our environment has the right libraries or packages, please follow standard python or R guidelines for structurein your code, i.e place `import` and `library()` commands at the top of your script.

+If your repo does not clone and run, we will not attempt to fix it.

+If your analysis makes use of any external data, the data must either be included in the repo, or be downloaded automatically during script execution.

+## How to submit

+1. Fork this repository and clone it to your development environment.
+2. Work the challenge, committing regularly to document your progress.
+3. Push back to your github remote.
+4. Inform us via email that your challenge is complete, including a link to your repo.
+Be sure to make sure it is set to public.

+NOTE: If you would like to _improve_ the content of this repository, by fixing typos or perhaps enhancing the challenge, please do so by submitting a merge request.

 ## Challenge

 For all roles, we expect the challenge response to include what you consider to be role-appropriate testing and validation.
 For instance, a Data Scientist might want to include MAPE scores or confusion matrices.
 A Data Engineer may want to include logging and data quality validation tests.
 A Data Analyst might want to plot histograms of request counts to ensure that outliers aren't overwhelming your analysis.